 - Find software to help

 We don’t always live in an ideal world though, and every operation is different.
-For a small organization, doing it on paper or in excel might be the more realistic option.
-For large organizations, doing a gap analysis on paper or with excel might not be feasible and more advanced solutions necessary.
+For a small organization, doing it on paper or in Excel might be the more realistic option.
+For large organizations, doing a gap analysis on paper or with Excel might not be feasible, and more advanced solutions are necessary.
 It all depends on what works for you.

 Why Perform a Gap Analysis?